ShivNandan-28/IOT23-EDA-and-Label-Prediction/README.md

 Code is designed for windows because dataset is distributed into multiples files and folders so change the directories accordingly.

-you will need Python 3.8 and Pandas for reading the file Matplotlib for creating Knowlwdge graph its a playaround file, use any columns as per your choice to build the graph.
+you will need Python 3.8 and Pandas for reading the file Matplotlib for creating Knowledge graph its a playaround file, use any columns as per your choice to build the graph.

 If you do not skip the reading and eda part just download the combined zip file.